 Unfortunately, the situation you describe is far too common.
 Aggressive collection attorneys and process servers are frequently careless about serving defendants properly, leading to default judgments against people who do not even know they were sued.

 Many are unaware of these judgments until their wages are garnished or their bank accounts levied.
 The first step to fighting the judgment against you is gathering evidence that you were not served with the summons as the creditor claims.
 Contact the court clerk for the county in which the lawsuit was filed; ask him or her how to obtain a copy of the "Return of Service" filed by the creditor.
 You will probably need to go to the court house to retrieve a copy of the document.

-You will then want to find some evidence that you were not living at the address shown on the Return of Service, and that you could not reasonably be expected to receive a summons served at that address (for example, show that your family did not live at the address).
+You will then want to find some evidence you were not living at the address shown on the Return of Service, and that you could not reasonably be expected to receive a summons served at that address (for example, show your family did not live at the address).

 Since you were at school at the time, you could probably obtain documentation from the school showing your address at school and your permanent address.
-If you are able to show that the summons was not served at one of your listed addresses, nor at an address where you could be reasonable expected to receive it, you may be able to file a "motion to set aside default judgment."
+If you are able to show the summons was not served at one of your listed addresses, nor at an address where you could be reasonable expected to receive it, you may be able to file a "motion to set aside default judgment."

 However, given the length of time that has passed since the judgment was entered, you will probably be fighting an uphill battle.

 If you plan to pursue the course of action described above, I recommend you consult with an attorney in your area who can advise you on the strengths of your case and your state’s Code of Civil Procedure.